swiftaccelerator2020/CATmistry/README.md

 4. Vincent
 5. Chenghao

-who readily extended a helping hand and aided us greatly in the content.
+who aided us greatly in the content.

 ## About the Swift Accelerator Programme